Inclined Bed Therapy and Sleep Apnea: Does Sleeping on an Incline Help?

 Are folding beds good for everyday use?

-What’s the weight limit for folding beds?
+What’s the typical weight limit?

 How do I clean the mattress?